HappyRedMapleLeaf/arm_host/README.md

 ## Flashing code
 I like keeping my project on the windows side so that I can use the CubeIDE if I really want to, and so I build on Windows as well with `cd Release; make -j16 all`
 However I want to keep the usb connection on the WSL side when pushing code so I do that with OpenOCD.
-Change the elf path in `flash.sh` and run it.
+See run.bat file in arm_controller repo.

 ## Using the `serial_comms` ROS2 package
 `serial_setup` node runs once and sets up usb device for proper communication